coccobas/DocuConversionNotion/source/howtos/px4_simulation.rst

   set LTEST_CAM_MODE to Fixed
-    because there is no gimbal attach with the camera in the simulation model yet, will be improved later set PLD_GLOCK_EN to Lock
-    becuase gimbal is not available and no gimbal manager will reponse to the gimbal lock request, have to set it to lock manually set RTL_PLD_MD to Conditional precision landing (3) need to use conditional precision landing mode to trigger our precision landing in Return mode
+    because there is no gimbal attach with the camera in the simulation model yet, will be improved later set RTL_PLD_MD to Conditional precision landing (3) need to use conditional precision landing mode to trigger our precision landing in Return mode